 - 24 months

 - StartingApply anytime.

-DisciplinesNatural Sciences Biochemistry View 69 other Masters in Natural Sciences in Canada
+DisciplinesNatural Sciences Biochemistry View 72 other Bachelors in Natural Sciences in Canada

 - Completion of Secondary Education (12 years, or equivalent) or mature student status, or post-secondary transfer.